Tuesday, October 9, 2012

 The Chuzom

-Last time, on the way to Paro, I sneaked out from my car for some minutes to see the Chuzom.
-I was defiled to see these two rivers.
-Do they have clear-cut and clear-up times?
-It’s, I would say, a big ‘NO’ and a small ‘yes’ because we humans are the tragic villains in their lives.
-Anyways, the Thimchu and Pachu are the Phochu and Mochu of Punakha.
-They are the plaything and beautiful design of God.
+Last time, on the way to Paro, I sneaked out of my car for a few minutes to see the Chuzom.
+I was saddened—almost defiled—to see these two rivers.
+Do they ever have clear and clean times?
+I would say a big 'NO' and a small 'yes,' because we humans are the tragic villains in their lives.
+Still, the Thimchu and Pachu are the Phochu and Mochu of Punakha—playthings and beautiful designs of God.

 The Chuzom

-All.
-Their faces were tainted with greases and oils
+Their faces were tainted with greases and oils.

 Oh…no…